COMMON NAME: Eastern screech owl

 Found across North America and south into Mexico.

 The screech owl is found in woodlands bordered with open fields.
 It is not uncommon to find screech owls in urban areas.

-The screech owl is a cavity nester that will use nest boxes.
+The screech owl is a cavity nester that will use human-made nest boxes.

 Screech owls will feed on a wide variety of prey, utilizing what is most common.
 Some food items include small rodents, birds, insects, and reptiles.

 The clinic admits between 10 and 20 eastern screech owls every year.

 Considered a common owl, the screech owl is not afforded any special status.